fanyuanchi/PointCloud/README.md

 > Note: This update does not affect the conclusions of the paper, PC-PS continues to consistently outperform all baselines on System Throughput.

 ![Main Results](updatedResult.png)

+---

+## 📁 Repository Structure

+- `PCPS/`
+  Full implementation of PC-PS, including all baselines and most performance evaluation code.

+- `PCPS_R-BVH(Only)/`
+  A minimal implementation focusing on the R-BVH index only,
+  used for evaluating query registration, query deletion, and data publishing latency.

+- `PointCloud_RawDataPreProcessing/`
+  Scripts for preprocessing raw point-cloud datasets.

+- `RLR-Tree_TrainingByLibtorch/`
+  Libtorch-based reimplementation of RLR-Tree,
+  used for agent training.

+Each directory contains its own README with detailed instructions and usage.